Cromotus/DataLit23-24/dataset/readme.md

 # Data Documentation
-The dataset is a subset of the data from [this](https://www.destatis.de/DE/Themen/Gesellschaft-Umwelt/Verkehrsunfaelle/Publikationen/Downloads-Verkehrsunfaelle/verkehrsunfaelle-zeitreihen-pdf-5462403.html) DESTATIS dataset.
+The dataset is mostly a subset of the data from [this](https://www.destatis.de/DE/Themen/Gesellschaft-Umwelt/Verkehrsunfaelle/Publikationen/Downloads-Verkehrsunfaelle/verkehrsunfaelle-zeitreihen-pdf-5462403.html) DESTATIS dataset.
+There is also a table from [here](https://www.statistikportal.de/de/ugrdl/ergebnisse/verkehr-und-umwelt/kfz).
-It was transformed for better machine readability.
+The Data from both sources was transformed into csv files for better machine readability.
 All tables include the year to match them.

-The Data is provided as csv files.
+## DESTATIS Dataset:

-## Reference numbers
+### Reference numbers
 This table includes the number of registered vehicles, street kilometers and population.

 #### Collumn Descriptions